 1. The “Hook”: Many jobseekers start their pitch in a conventional way, stating their years of experience and their most recent role.
 For example: “I bring 10 years of experience in business analysis leadership roles.
 Currently I’m at X company where I lead…” Starting this way isn’t necessarily bad, but you’re not really standing out from your competition either.

 A better approach involves grabbing their attention right away with a powerful, catchy hook that conveys the essence of your value, or what really makes you great at what you do.
-For example, one client who was targeting business analysis director roles came up with “Throughout my career I’ve turned data into actionable insights that drove substantial new revenue.”
+For example, one client who was targeting Director of Business Planning and Analysis roles came up with “Over the past ten years I’ve led teams in turning data into actionable insights that drove substantial new revenue.”
 This strong start got their attention.
-Another client, a VP of Learning and Development, began with “I view organizational learning as a journey, and I’m the guide with the map.”
+Another client, an SVP of Learning and Development, began with “I view organizational learning as a journey, and I’m the guide with the map.”
 She memorably differentiated herself from her competitors as “the guide with the map.”

 Note: developing your opening hook can be the hardest part of the pitch, because it requires thinking deeply and creatively to come up with something engaging.
 The process for creating the remaining pitch elements is more straightforward.